roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 }
 ```

-Lunarvim is an excellent base system but in-order to really have a good experience we
+LunarVim is an excellent base system but in-order to really have a good experience we
 need to understand how to customize it, configure it, and extend it, read on to find out
 how.

 ## [Adding Support for New Programming Languages](#adding-support-for-new-programming-languages)

-Although we're going to leverage Lunarvim, it's still necessary to do some configuration
+Although we're going to leverage LunarVim, it's still necessary to do some configuration
 when we want to add support for a new language.
 The next sections explain how to add
 language support to the various different systems Neovim utilises to add language
 functions to the editor.